 Leading the World in Math, Reading, and Science

 Student performance on this exam is a point of great pride for our communities—it speaks to the power of our program and the dedication of our teachers.
 Our schools are helping shape the future of education—a future where students build lasting bonds with teachers, learn at the highest international levels, and become active, contributing members of their communities.

-The following charts offer a full data snapshot of BASIS Independent Schools 2018–19 results on the OECD Test for Schools (based on PISA) compared to top performing countries around the world.
+The following chart offers a full data snapshot of BASIS Independent Schools 2019–20 results on the OECD Test for Schools (based on PISA 2018) compared to top performing countries around the world.

 1Refers to Chinese students from Bejing-Shanghai-Jiangsu-Guangdong.

 *This chart is using select participating countries for comparison.
-BASIS Independent Silicon Valley performance data is from the 2018 OECD Test for Schools (based on PISA).
+BASIS Independent Schools performance data is from the 2019-20 OECD Test for Schools (based on 2018 PISA).